MyHealth.Alberta.ca Network

 • Begin to sweat more so may have body odour.

-Menstruation and nocturnal emissions (wet dreams) can be scary and confusing for children.
+Menstruation and nocturnal emissions (wet dreams) can be scary and confusing for kids.
 Talking with your child beforehand can help make it less scary or confusing.

 Sexual

-• Their main attachments are still often with those of the same sex.
+• Their main attachments are still often with those of the same gender.

 • May masturbate, sometimes to orgasm.